Eduardo Souza (football manager)

-Eduardo do Nascimento Souza (born 1 January 1980), known as Eduardo Souza or Dorita, is a Brazilian football coach, currently the head coach of Barra-SC.
+Eduardo do Nascimento Souza (born 1 January 1980), known as Eduardo Souza or Dorita, is a Brazilian football coach.

 Career

 Born in Votuporanga, São Paulo, Souza played youth football as a central defender for Santos and Rio Branco-SP's youth categories before retiring at the age of 19.
 After graduating in Physical Education at the State University of Londrina in 2002, he started to work at Londrina's youth setup as a fitness coach, and was later promoted to the first team.

 Souza then went on to work with Roberto Fonseca, always as a fitness coach.
 In December 2013, he joined CRB as Roberval Davino's assistant, and became the club's interim coach the following March after Davino's dismissal.

 On 27 March 2014, Souza was confirmed as CRB head coach, but resigned on 18 May.
 He then joined Doriva's staff as his assistant at Ituano, Atlético Paranaense, Vasco da Gama, Ponte Preta (two stints), São Paulo, Bahia, Santa Cruz, Atlético Goianiense, Novorizontino and again CRB.

 On 9 December 2018, Souza was named head coach of Votuporanguense, but was sacked the following 12 February after only seven matches.
 He subsequently returned to Atlético Goianiense as a permanent assistant coach of the main squad; in October, he was interim coach for one match (a 0–0 home draw against Ponte Preta) before the signing of Eduardo Barroca.

 After the dismissal of Cristóvão Borges in February 2020, Souza was again named interim of Dragão until the appointment of Vagner Mancini.
 He was also an interim in one further occasion, between the tenures of Mancini and Marcelo Cabo, before leaving the club on 3 March 2021 for personal reasons.